 You will be issued a FOB key that will grant you access to all Daniels Faculty buildings.
 1 Spadina, North Borden and South Borden, and Earth Sciences.
-Prior to picking up your FOB key, you will be required to pay a \$100 key deposit, refundable upon request at degree completion.
 The replacement cost for a lost FOB is \$25; this replacement cost is non-refundable.
-Information about how and when to pay your deposit and when and where to pick up your FOB will be emailed to students at the start of the academic year.
+Information on when and where to pick up your FOB will be emailed to students prior to the start of the academic year.